Compete with others and we become bitter. Compete with ourselves and we become better.

 Why a blue belt?

 Blue belt is tough.
-Some styles of martial art are giving black belts out in the time it takes someone to achieve blue belt in BJJ.
-This first belt takes time and grit to earn.
-2 to 4 years on average.
+Some styles of martial art are giving black belts out in the time it takes someone to achieve a blue belt in BJJ.
+Blue is the first belt, and it takes time and grit to earn.
+Two to four years on average.

 Why did you stay after blue belt?